Loons

 We participate in a statewide DNR program to monitor and survey loons and report on the counts of adults and chicks.
 We watch for nesting loons in May and June.
 The survey count is taken the first week of July.
 In August and September, larger "groups" of loons are observed.
 The adults migrate in early September.
 Young loons stay at the northern lakes almost until freeze-up.
 They need to strengthen before heading south.

 Loon counts can vary wildly from year to year.
 Our loon observers diligently watch for and count both adult and back chicks.
-The chart below depicts the variation from year to year, but also the long-term trend in the counts.
+The chart depicts the variation from year to year, but also the long-term trend in the counts.
 Both Little Boy and Wabedo adult loon counts are trending slightly downward.
 However, the number of baby chicks in each lake is trending slightly upward.

 Wabedo